 I could only think about ice cold water.
-And unreachable Honeymoon Creek didn’t help.
+And maybe an ice cold beer.
+The gurgling sounds of unreachable Honeymoon Creek didn’t help.
 As if to add insult to injury, one last rock right before stepping off the trail to my Jeep sent me sliding.
 North Twentymile certainly had the last laugh.

 I sat down to change my shoes and took stock of myself.
-I was covered in a heat rash, convinced my feet have never ever been dirtier, and felt completely charbroiled and spent.
-I soon heard rumbles of thunder in the distance and breathed a sigh of relief.
-The hike had taken longer than expected, but somehow I made it in one dirty piece and survived 7 hours and nearly 14 miles in near 100 degree heat.
+I was covered in a heat rash, convinced my feet have never been dirtier, and I’d never felt more charbroiled.
+I heard loud rumbles of thunder in the distance and breathed a sigh of relief.
+The hike had taken longer than expected but somehow I made it out in one dirty piece.
+I survived 7 hours and nearly 14 miles in 102° heat.
 What the hell is wrong with me!?

-I grabbed the water from my Jeep and of course it was boiling, so instead of a nice cold drink I got a nice warm shower.
-Silver lining?
-Maybe….
+I grabbed the water from my Jeep and it was so hot that instead of a nice cold drink I got a nice hot shower.
+I probably needed it.